eunchanity/eunchanity.github.io/_posts/2020-07-20-Premier-League-Salary.md

 # External Factors <a name="external"></a>

-* There are factors outside of just the quantitative statistics that currently affect a player's salary.
+* There are factors outside of just the quantitative statistics that currently affect a player's salary such as:
+	* A club's financial power
+	* A player's popularity
+	* The current transfer market

 <img src="{{ site.url }}/images/externalfactors.png">